MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ## Expectations

-In order to add specific constraints to the assets defined above, you first have to configure [Expectation Suites](https://docs.greatexpectations.io/docs/terms/expectation_suite).
+In order to add specific constraints to the assets, you first have to configure [Expectation Suites](https://docs.greatexpectations.io/docs/terms/expectation_suite).
 After adding individual [Expectations](https://docs.greatexpectations.io/docs/terms/expectation) to each suite, you can then update the Data Context set up in the beginning with the new suite.
-For a full list of available expectations, see the [GX Expectation Gallery](https://greatexpectations.io/expectations/)
+For a full list of available expectations, see the [GX Expectation Gallery](https://greatexpectations.io/expectations/).

 Start by adding a "Retail Store Suite" with two expectations:
 * a valid zip code